 - Customizable to image speciﬁc exploration or development challenges, such as velocity determination and amplitude inversion

-Directivity-driven: Can run in preferred directions with respect to given background directivities (dip and azimuth).
+- Directivity-driven: Can run in preferred directions with respect to given background directivities (dip and azimuth).
 This is especially important for accelerating the generation of reflection angle gathers and for obtaining highly accurate gathers.

-Beam steering: Performs tapered local slant stack, and migrates only energetic events.
+- Beam steering: Performs tapered local slant stack, and migrates only energetic events.

-Imaging with local slant stack events provides significant multiple suppression for both surface and inter-bedding multiples.
+- Imaging with local slant stack events provides significant multiple suppression for both surface and inter-bedding multiples.

 - EarthStudy 360 Visualizer, a collection of all the display tools that enable visualization of EarthStudy 360 gathers: Velocity Navigator, 3D Canvas, and 3D Gather Visualizer.

-Generates optimal data for tomographic velocity updates and amplitude analysis.
+- Generates optimal data for tomographic velocity updates and amplitude analysis.

 EarthStudy 360 Processor

 The EarthStudy 360 Processor performs interactive and cluster-based gather processing.
 The Processor produces high-resolution images from EarthStudy 360 directional and reflection angle gathers, extracts optimal structural information for tomographic model determination, and employs advanced analysis tools to detect and analyze fractures and/or tectonic stress.

 EarthStudy 360 Tomography